aVadim483/manticore-query-builder-php/README.md

 Query Builder for Manticore Search in PHP with Laravel-like syntax

 Features
-* MySQL connection is used via PDO (because Manticore is SQL-first)
+* MySQL multiple connections via PDO (because Manticore is SQL-first)
 * Placeholders as prefix in table names
 * Named parameters in expressions
 * Clear Laravel-like syntax
+* Support MATCH() and multi-level WHERE for SELECT
+* Support faceted search

 ```php
 use avadim\Manticore\QueryBuilder\QueryBuilder as ManticoreDb;